decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ```bash
 dcl preview
 ```
+Note that the preview command runs only on your local system, it creates a web server and opens a new web browser tab pointing at its local address.

+Every time you make changes to the scene, the preview reloads and updates automatically, so there's no need to run the command again.

 Running a preview also provides some useful debugging information and tools to help you understand how different entities are rendered.
 The preview mode provides information that describes parcel boundaries, the environment and resources, for example the number of entities being rendered, the current FPS rate, user position, and whether or not different elements are exceeding parcel boundaries.

-Every time you make changes to the scene, the preview reloads and updates automatically, so there's no need to launch it again.

 You can add the following flags to the command: